Retention is the king of growth, but it can also be the silent killer if you don’t pay enough attention to it.

 Cancellation happens when a customer asks to end their subscription at the next renewal, but they won’t be considered churn until the subscription actually expires.

 For example, if ACME Corp upgraded to a yearly plan in Jan 2022 and canceled in Mar 2022, the customer will be considered active until Jan 2023.
 This is because the plan is already paid for and will be valid for the entire year.

 What this means: It is not possible for a new customer to churn within the first month.
 If you have a “free cancellation within X days” policy, customers who exercise it also shouldn’t be counted as churn because they never truly become customers (you should still track this behavior, however).

 Now that you understand the basic concepts, let’s dive into the different ways of measuring retention along 2 dimensions:

-2) Unit of measurement
+2) Type of retention

 Here’s the formula to calculate it:

 You have 100 paying customers at the beginning of October.
 20 of them churned throughout the month.
 Among those who churned, 3 reactivated before the month ended.
 Your October retention rate will be: (100-20+3)/100) x 100% = 83%.